 Timezones in the Federated States of MicronesiaThere are altogether 3 official timezones in the Federated States of Micronesia, but practically only 2 different times.
-Countries with a large distance from West to East are often devided into two or more timezones to adjust daytimes to the position of the sun.
-Timezones are always computed relatively to UTC, the "Universal Time Coordinated".
+Countries with a large distance from eest to east are often devided into two or more timezones to adjust daytimes to the position of the sun.
+Timezones are always computed relative to UTC, the "Universal Time Coordinated".

-In the Federated States of Micronesia exists a time difference of 1 hour between the East and the West.
+In the Federated States of Micronesia, there is a time difference of one hour between the east and the west.
 Federated States of Micronesia have no time difference between summer and winter.
 A daylight saving time doesn't exist.